fastmail/authentication_milter/README.md

 Authentication-Results header.
 This header can then be used to apply a more lenient filter.

 DMARC failures with p=reject can optionally be rejected, and emails with a detected list id can be exempted from this rejection.
+A whitelist can be setup to excempt rejections based on IP address or valid DKIM domain.

 Trust Model
 -----------